Resources from Your Medical Marijuana Industry Leader

 Marijuana consumers also need to be careful about purchasing products that come from cannabis that has been treated by pesticides.
 Pesticide residue has been discovered in cannabis products ranging from flower to concentrates to edibles.
 The danger with pesticide residue is that it can make its way into your bloodstream, increasing the risk of some health problems.
 With the legal cannabis industry being relatively young, many regulations, including those regarding testing standards, are still being fleshed out.
 Check to see whether an ISO-certified laboratory has tested any cannabis products you purchase.

 If you’re taking other medications, it’s a good idea to consider potential drug interactions.
-Marijuana may affect blood sugar levels and lower blood pressure, so people taking drugs for diabetes or hypotension should discuss cannabis use with their healthcare professional.

 There’s a wealth of information about medical marijuana available.
 If you’re interested in learning more, be sure to check out some of our other content: